 However, the V650 can use only Bluetooth Smart to communicate with sensors, not ANT+, so the range of accessories you can use with it is limited, and the only power meters that will work with the V650 are those made by Look, PowerTap, Stages and the Wahoo Kickr.

-Peculiarly, the V650 doesn't work with the cheapest power meter we're aware of, the £380 4iii Precision, as but its kid brother, the M460 does.
-That means the cost of entry of training with power is now under £550.
+Oddly, the V650 doesn't work with the cheapest power meter we're aware of, the £270 4iii Precision, but its cheaper kid brother, the M460 does (£134.44 with a heart rate strap).
+That means the cost of entry of training with power is now just over £400.

 Since we reviewed it back in 2015, Polar has added a load of features to the V650, including Strava Live Segments which was added in April 2018.
 It's massively to Polar's credit that they've continued upgrading the V650's firmware; I can't think of any other cycling GPS maker that's still adding features to products launched in 2014.